syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Column-Types.md

 ## GridTextColumn

 GridTextColumn inherits all the properties of GridColumn.
 It is used to host the textual content in the record cells.
-Each of the record cell displays the text based on the `MappingName` that associates the column with a property in the data source.
+Each of the record cell displays text based on the `MappingName` that associates the column with a property in the data source.

 The following code example creates GridTextColumn: